simcesplatform/simcesplatform.github.io/markdown/energy_topic-resourcestate.md

 ResourceState.(ResourceCategory).(ResourceId)
 ```

-- The supported resource categories are specified in the page of the components [Resources](energy_resources.md).
-- For a particular message, the ResourceId part MUST match SourceProcessId in the message!
+For a particular message, the ResourceId part MUST match SourceProcessId in the message!

 Example: